FerretDB/FerretDB/website/docs/configuration/observability.md

 The log level and format can be adjusted by [configuration flags](flags.md#miscellaneous).

-Please note that the structured log format is not stable yet; field names and formatting of the values might change in minor releases.
+Please note that the structured log format is not stable yet; field names and formatting of values might change in minor releases.

 ### Docker logs